January 1-7 in Area Weather History

 who remember this blizzard know that the worst was yet to come.

 Jan.
-3: The Great Blizzard of 1949 grew in intensity as the powerful low pressure system
+3: The Great Blizzard of 1949 intensified as the powerful low pressure system

-intensifying the snow, strong winds and bitter cold temperatures.
-On this day
+enhancing the snow, strong winds and bitter cold temperatures.
+On this date,

 Cheyenne recorded its highest daily precipitation total on record for January with